inspectIT/inspectit-ocelot/README.md

   * Class Loading (loaded and unloaded counts)

-In addition, the response times for sent and received HTTP requests are collected and tagged with relevant information such as the response code or the http method.
+In addition, the response times for sent and received HTTP requests are collected and tagged with relevant information such as the response code or the HTTP method.

-Ocelot also collects the response times and invocation counts for remote calls between your services.
+Ocelot also collects response times and invocation counts for remote calls between your services.
-Hereby, it is automatically detected, if the call was made to an internal service also instrumented with Ocelot or to an external service.
+Hereby, it is automatically detected whether the call was made to an internal or external service.
 The resulting metric can then then be visualized for example using the [Grafana Service Graph Panel](https://github.com/NovatecConsulting/novatec-service-dependency-graph-panel):

 ![Service Graph](https://inspectit.github.io/inspectit-ocelot/images/service-graph.PNG)

-In addition, the agent comes with out of the box support for tracing, even across JVM borders.
+In addition, the agent provides out-of-the-box support for tracing, even across JVM borders.
 You can easily record your traces and enrich them with metadata extracted from your application at runtime:

 ![Distributed Tracing](https://inspectit.github.io/inspectit-ocelot/images/distributed-tracing.PNG)

-Checkout the [documentation](http://docs.inspectit.rocks/releases/latest/) to find out on how you can extract custom metrics and traces.
+Checkout the [documentation](http://docs.inspectit.rocks/releases/latest/) to find out how you can extract custom metrics and traces.

 ## Demo